Coroner determines Gabby Petito cause of death was strangulation - NewsBreak

 Just over a week later, Petito’s body was found at the Spread Creek Dispersed Camping Area in Teton County.

-Now, a search continues for Laundrie, who has sparked a national search effort of his own after his family said he left for Myakkahatchee Creek Environmental Park and Carlton Reserve on September 13.
+Now, a search continues for the 22-year-old’s Fiancé and person-of-interest Brian Laundrie who has sparked a national search effort of his own after his family said he left for Myakkahatchee Creek Environmental Park and Carlton Reserve on September 13.

 The FBI issued an arrest warrant for Laundrie in connection to Petito’s death on September 22.